Signage Rights in Commercial Leases: What Tenants Can Put Up (and Where)

 Tenant-friendly signage negotiation points

-- Define the signage you’re getting (type, size, location).
+- Define the signage you’re getting (type, size, location) in an exhibit, not a sentence.

-- Monument sign rights: specify panel size and placement if it matters for drive-by traffic.
+- Monument sign rights: specify panel size and placement if drive-by traffic matters.

-- Approval timeline: landlord must respond within a defined period.
+- Approval timeline: the landlord must respond within a defined period.

 - Reasonableness standard: no “sole discretion” for design review.

-- Temporary signage during construction: directional signage while access is disrupted.
+- Temporary signage during construction: directional and “we’re open” signage while access is disrupted.

-If your lease has a relocation clause, signage should be addressed there too (relocation can kill visibility).
+If your lease has a relocation clause, signage should be addressed there too — relocation can kill visibility even when the replacement space is otherwise comparable.

 How BizLeaseCheck helps

 This article is for informational purposes only and is not legal advice.
-Signage rights depend on lease language, recorded property documents, and local sign codes.
+Signage rights depend on lease language, recorded property documents, and local sign codes, which vary widely by jurisdiction.
 Use this as a checklist and consult qualified professionals for your situation.